 Some properties are declared as shortcuts of longer, more comprehensively articulated paths that connect the same domain and range classes as the shortcut property via one or more intermediate classes.
 For example, the property E18 Physical Thing.
 P52 has current owner (is current owner of): E39 Actor, is a shortcut for a fully articulated path from E18 Physical Thing through E8 Acquisition to E39 Actor.
+We distinguish the following terms:

-An instance of the fully-articulated path always implies an instance of the shortcut property.
-However, the inverse may not be true; an instance of the fully-articulated path cannot always be inferred from an instance of the shortcut property inside the frame of the actual KB
+Shortcut: An instance of the fully-articulated path always implies an instance of the shortcut property.
+However, the converse may not be true; an instance of the fully-articulated path cannot always be inferred from an instance of the shortcut property.